williamjroche/Autonomous_drone/README.md

 - Provides regulated power for sensors and radio receiver
 - Uses **PDB 12V pins** as input
 - Includes both **5V and 3.3V outputs** for versatility
+  - After testing the manufactured power supply, it works as expected.
+12v goes into the input side, can turn each channel on or off using the blue switches.
+  - 5v and 3.3v are extremely accurate and stable.
+  - Minimal heat produced.
 - **KiCad files included** for open access
 - **Gerber, BOM, and Pick-and-Place files** included for quick ordering
-  - *Update: I was was using JLCPCB, but my PCB order never arrived so I am now using PCBway, ETA: Feburary 14th*

 ## Drone Frame